 That's when Lauren's story began to take hold of the nation.
 Her story was chronicled by ESPN and Tom Rinaldi, which can be viewed here http://www.espn.com/video/clip?id=11812922.

-The game which was scheduled to take place at the Harrington Center on the of Mount St. Joseph University.
-The demand for tickets was too great and the game was moved to the Cintas Center at neighboring Xavier University.
+The game which was scheduled to take place in the Harrington Center on the campus of Mount St. Joseph University.
+With the demand for tickets too great for our small arena the game was moved to the Cintas Center at neighboring Xavier University.
 When the announcement was made, and tickets were made available the more than 13,000 seat arena was sold out in minutes.